 In their manifesto for the December 2019 election, the Conservative Party promised to pass a Domestic Abuse Bill, pilot integrated domestic abuse courts for criminal and family law matters, and fight FGM, as well as making commitments on other family law matters.

 The manifesto said: "We will support all victims of domestic abuse and pass the Domestic Abuse Bill.
 We will increase support for refuges and community support for victims of rape and sexual abuse.
 We will pilot integrated domestic abuse courts that address criminal and family matters in parallel."

-The manifesto makes no mention of the fate of the Divorce and Separation Bill, which was to introduce no fault divorce.
-The manifesto is equally silent on no fault divorce itself - something that both the Labour Party and the Liberal Democrat Party have committed to implementing in their respective manifestos.
+The manifesto made no mention of the fate of the Divorce and Separation Bill, which was to introduce no fault divorce.
+The manifesto is equally silent on no fault divorce itself - something that both the Labour Party and the Liberal Democrat Party had committed to implementing in their respective manifestos.